Deep Reinforcement Learning, a textbook: Tabular Value-Based Agents

 The Q-learning update formula is

-The difference from on-policy learning is that the $\gamma Q(s_{t+1},a_{t+1})$ term from Eq.~\ref{eq:sarsa} has been replaced by $\gamma \max_a Q(s_{t+1},a)$.
-The learning is from backup values of the best action, not the one that was actually evaluated.
-Listing~\ref{lst:qlearn} shows the full pseudocode for Q-learning.
+The only difference from on-policy learning is that the $\gamma Q(s_{t+1},a_{t+1})$ term from Eq.~\ref{eq:sarsa} has been replaced by $\gamma \max_a Q(s_{t+1},a)$.
+We now learn from backup values of the best action, not the one that was actually evaluated.
+Listing~\ref{lst:td} showed the pseudocode for Q-learning.
+Indeed, the term temporal difference learning is sometimes used for the Q-learning algorithm.